ISSN: 2795-5044

 Before submitting a manuscript, authors must consider the guidelines and policies regarding submission, processing and editorial norms for publishing in JTSW.

-Once submmited a manuscript, the authors may ask for a clarification or complaint if they identify any misbehavior in any applicable policies and ethical issues.
+Once submitted a manuscript, the authors may ask for a clarification or complaint if they identify any misbehavior in any applicable policies and ethical issues.
 Authors can make their complaints by sending a letter to: cinturs@ualg.pt.

 Evidence of misconduct must be provided by the complainer.